-Even though not available on every Japanese sword the signature on the tang can help a lot to tell whether a sword is a katana or not.
+Even though not available on every Japanese sword the signature on the tang helps to tell whether a sword is a katana or not.

-Owing to the katana being worn edge facing upwards, the signature is written in reverse.
+This is because the katana was worn edge facing upwards, therefore the signature was written in reverse.

-This is the moment when things start to get really tricky and it becomes extremely complicated to distinguish them.
+This is the moment when things start to get tricky and it becomes complicated to distinguish them.

 As a rule of thumb I always tell people that the size is the most defining aspect of the swords.
 Even I don’t know the key defining features of all the 10+ Japanese Swords. (way too many to remember all of them 😀 )